Sm4rtyF0x/SimpleChat/README.md

 # SimpleChat
-This program written in python and it for **chating** with your friends. if you wanna develop me please contact with me.
+This program written in python and it for **chating** with your friends. if you wanna develop this. please contact with me.
 ## Usage
 Change ip address inside of the main.py and client.py to your ip address.
 After that run main.py to create server.